How To Include Tartan In Your Wedding December 06, 2018

-- Offer your team of ‘maids matching shawls, they will definitely appreciate it during this chilly season and it will give your aisle style an alternative look.
+- Offer your team of ‘maids matching shawls teamed with jewel tone fashion earrings and it will give your aisle style an alternative look.

 - If your groom-to-be isn’t already wearing a tartan kilt, he could don a tartan waistcoat, jacket or simply a pair of tartan socks.

 - Add a finishing touch to the groom and groomsmen’s buttonholes by tying them together with a tartan ribbon.
 Alternatively, you could place a tartan handkerchief in their pocket square.

 - Ribbons can be tied around the stems of your wedding bouquet for a subtle nod towards your Scottish heritage.
 You can fasten the ribbons together with small vintage frames of your loved ones who couldn’t be there, so that it feels like they are accompanying you as you walk down the aisle.

 Images: Top Row Left via Green Wedding Shoes by Sarah Goss Photography & Al Gawlik Photography / Top Row Right via Style Me Pretty by Charlotte Jenks Lewis / Second Row Left via Whimsical Wonderland Weddings by Gail Kelly / Second Row Right via Style Me Pretty (same as before) by One Love Photo / Third Row Left via Style Me Pretty (same as before) by Charlotte Jenks Lewis (same as before) / Third row Right via Style Me Pretty (same as before) by Darcy Benincosa Photography / Bottom Row via Love My Dress by David Jenkins Photography